Hasse-Witt and Cartier-Manin matrices: A warning and a request: Prologue

 \subsection{Acknowledgments}

 We thank Yuri Manin, Noriko Yui, Arsen Elkin, Pierrick Gaudry, Takehiro Hasegawa, Rachel Pries, Andrew Sutherland, Saeed Tafazolian, Doug Ulmer, Felipe Voloch, and Yuri Zarhin, as well as the referees, for their comments on draft versions of this paper.
+We thank Dino Lorenzini and Felipe Voloch for drawing our attention to a mistake in Section~\ref{subseczeta} that appeared in the published version of this paper (corrected below); the irony does not escape us.